Baird Maritime / Work Boat World

 Message from our co-founder Neil Baird

-The surging tide of new ships and boats presented on Baird Maritime is inspiring, particularly given the economic background that prevails.
-That makes it difficult for us to choose the “Best” vessels.
-In reality, they are the best of the best.
-Our judging criteria, as always, are based on finding the best combination of quality, innovation, reliability, utility, economy, sustainability and style.
-They make for difficult choices but, after very considerable consideration and discussion, the decisions are made.
-We know that we could be fallible, so we are always interested in any comments or criticisms from readers.
+As always, our judging criteria are based on finding the best combination of quality, safety, innovation, reliability, utility, economy, sustainability and style.
+They make for difficult choices but, after considerable consideration and discussion, the decisions are made.
+We are well aware that we could be fallible, so we are always interested in any comments or criticisms from readers.

 The fundamental idea of awards such as these is to highlight and reward excellence and to publicise it.
-We also want to give our readers the benefit of the ideas and innovation that the awards recognise.
-We trust you will be inspired by what you read and will start ordering some excellent new ships and boats for your fleets.
+We also seek to give our readers the benefit of the ideas and innovation that the awards recognise.
+We trust you will be inspired by what you read here and will start ordering some fine new ships and boats for your fleets.

 All the vessels in all categories from around the world that we reviewed in this awards period.